 To know what preventative measures you need to take when it comes to pests in your vegetable garden.
 You must know what type of pests are in your garden so that you can use the correct organic treatment.

 It’s hard to find the culprit in action as they usually come out in the early mornings when it is still dark out.
-If you’re not able to catch them red-handed, there are a couple of ways you can look for clues to figure out what type of pest is in your garden.
+If you’re not able to catch them red-handed, there are a couple of ways you can look for clues to figure out what type of pests are in your garden.

 - The first place you want to check is under the leaves for any eggs.
 If you do find any eggs, it is important to get them off and dispose of them properly before they hatch.
 This will prevent you from having more pests in the area.
-If eggs are found many people use duct tape to take off any eggs of the leaves or you can clip the leaves if you do find eggs on some of the leaves.
+If eggs are found many people use duct tape to take them off of the leaves or you can clip the leaves.
 Looking and finding any eggs will also help you identify what is harming your plants.

 - Look at and around the lower leaves as these are the easiest for many pests to get to. (ie. slugs)

-There are two ways that people typically handle application use:
+There are two ways that people typically handle treating pests:

 - Application use – Treating the plant when you find evidence of damage or disturbance.